Direct temperature readout in nonequilibrium quantum thermometry: Example: Qubit-based quantum thermometer

 A set of dynamical results for $\beta_r(t)$ is illustrated in Fig.~\ref{fig:direct}.
 To maintain consistency with the preceding QFI analysis, we again consider a coherent initial state.
 The figure presents results for two dephasing strengths: $\gamma_0=0$ (green curve), representing the ideal dephasing-free case, and $\gamma_0=0.5$ (orange curve), corresponding to a realistic scenario with dephasing.
 For rigorous comparison, we also plot a conventionally-adopted effective temperature $\beta_e(t)$ (blue solid line), defined through the thermodynamic relation $\beta_e(t)=[\partial E_p(t)/\partial S(t)]^{-1}$, as a benchmark.

 The results in Fig. \ref{fig:direct} reveal two important features.
-First, although $\beta_e(t)$ captures the overall trend of thermal relaxation, the reference temperature $\beta_r(t)$ defined from the maximum entropy principle remains consistently closer to the true inverse sample temperature $\beta$ (marked by the black dashed line) at finite times.
-This confirms the superior estimation accuracy of $\beta_r(t)$ and its convergence to the true temperature over time, as anticipated by the inequality Eq. (\ref{eq:beta_dif}).
+First, although $\beta_e(t)$ captures the overall trend of effective temperature evolution during thermal relaxation, the reference temperature $\beta_r(t)$ defined from the maximum entropy principle remains consistently closer to the true inverse sample temperature $\beta$ (marked by the black dashed line) at finite times.
+This confirms the superior estimation accuracy of $\beta_r(t)$ compared with $\beta_e(t)$ and its faster convergence to the true temperature over time, as anticipated by the inequality Eq. (\ref{eq:beta_dif}).
 Hence, the reference temperature carries clear thermodynamic significance as an effective temperature along nonequilibrium trajectories.
-Second, $\beta_{r}(t)$ reliably converges to $\beta$ as the probe equilibrates, regardless of the dephasing strength.
-This robustness stems from the fact that $\beta_r(t)$ is constructed solely from the internal‑energy dynamics, which depends only on populations and is therefore insensitive to dephasing.
-This behavior contrasts sharply with the QFI $\mathcal{F}_T(t)$, which is degraded by dephasing when coherence is present.
+Second, the magnitude of $\beta_{r}(t)$ remains unchanged regardless of the dephasing strength.
+This robustness stems from the fact that $\beta_r(t)$ is constructed solely from the energetic dynamics, which depend only on the populations of the thermometer's state in the energy basis and is therefore insensitive to dephasing.
+This behavior contrasts sharply with the QFI $\mathcal{F}_T(t)$, which is degraded by dephasing when initial coherence is present.
 The insensitivity to dephasing highlights the reliability and stability of the thermodynamic‑inference strategy in noisy environments.